 Note: the words green, white, or policy paper do not always occur in the titles of these papers.

 The main functions of Royal Commissions are to inform Government.
 This is achieved either by gathering information to assist in the formulation of policy or by establishing the facts relating to a particular topic.
 Interim and final reports produced by Royal Commissions as a result of their investigations are tabled before Parliament.
 Nearly all these reports are released as parliamentary papers.

 Final reports that are published as parliamentary papers can be identified through the following sources: Borchardt, D.H.
 Checklist of Royal Commissions, select committees of Parliament and committees of inquiry and The Literature on Royal Commissions, Select Committees of Parliament and Boards of Inquiry held in Australia 1856-1980.
 Copies of these multivolume sets covering Australia and the individual states are held in the Wollongong Campus' Archives Collection at call number 016.35494/2 and /3 respectively.

 The Wollongong Campus Library also holds many Royal Commission reports catalogued individually according to their subject matter.
 Search the Catalogue using a Keyword search (use 'royal' as well as keywords from the title of the report), e.g. royal deaths custody

 A list of all Australian Government appointed Royal Commissions or Commissions of Inquiry since 1902 is available on the Parliament of Australia website.

 The Australian journal of politics and history - Published three times a year.
-The second and last issue of each year includes a POLITICAL CHRONICLE; the second issue covers the last six months of the previous year and the third issue covers the first six months of that year.
+The second and last issues of each year includes a 'Political Chronicle'; the second issue covers the last six months of the previous year and the third issue covers the first six months of that year.
 The chronicle is a summary of events in both the Commonwealth and State Governments.